 Certain appliances can have their gas energy efficiency rating and performance affected by the installation location climate zone, ambient temperature, set temperature, home insulation, incoming water temperature, set temperature, and other variables.

-Gas wall heater efficiency is the same as other flued gas heaters.
+A wall LPG heater star rating or efficiency is the same as other flued gas heaters.
 It basically compares gas wall heater efficiency by the amount of raw energy input consumed by the gas wall heater in comparison to the heat energy output provided.

 Star ratings (gas energy rating) were developed to provide consumers with an easy way of comparing the energy efficiency of different gas heater models.
 It has now become part of the certification requirements.
 All States now require both LPG and Natural Gas heaters for sale to be tested and certified, under AS4553.
 Testing is done by independent testing organisations, such as the AGA and SAI Global.
 See Gas heater star energy ratings HERE.